jflamy/owlcms4/docs/Categories.md

 ![020_ageGroupList](img/Categories/020_ageGroupList.png)

+## Default Age Groups and Categories

+In order to keep things simple for club or regional meets, by default there are two active age groups which actually include all ages, and a full range of bodyweight categories.
+So most simple meets can use these groups, and only edit the bodyweight categories according to local customs.

 ## Editing the Categories

 For the sake of the example, let's assume that we want to change the default age group so that our male categories to stop at >102.
 Let's select the `M` age group and notice that the categories are listed as tags.